DillonStreator/portfolio/public/cv.md

       - Node, Express, Java, Spring Boot
       - React, Redux, ducks, sagas, Angular 2+, Vue
       - MSSQL, SQL, MongoDB, Mongoose, Hibernate, Flyway, JPA
-      - RESTful and RPC APIs
+      - Graphql, RESTful, and RPC APIs

 ## Work history
-  - June 2017 - Present at Recharging Bar as Frontend Developer
+  - Mar 2020 - Present at Enova as Full Stack Developer
+  - Jan 2019 - Mar 2020 at Allstate as Full Stack Developer
+  - Jun 2018 - Jan 2019 at Youtech as Director of Development
-  - July 2017 - December 2018 at JetBrains as CTU Campuss Ambassador
+  - Sept 2017 - Jun 2018 at Youtech as Full Stack Developer
-  - June 2016 - December 2017 at dotFOX as Web Developer
+  - May 2017 - Sept 2017 at The Difference Engine as Full Stack Developer